Skip to content

 Behaviour and Training

+Why is Apollo reactive to dogs while Atlas pulls on lead, and how can their walks improve?
 Atlas and Apollo are sibling brothers, two years of age.
 The family very wisely did most things with them individually for the first few months of their lives, which has paid off.
-The two well-trained dogs are the best of friends.
-The problems are out on walks Apollo has become Read more
+The Read more

 Aggression